-A description of how the Board is strategically managing child care and early learning withing its workforce system to enhance school readiness and strengthen and support the childcare (40 TAC $\S 809.12$ Board Plan for Child Care Services)
+A description of how the Board is strategically managing child care and early learning withing its workforce system to enhance school readiness and strengthen and support the childcare (40 TAC §809.12 Board Plan for Child Care Services)

-Workforce Solutions of the Coastal Bend (WFSCB) receives funding from the Texas Workforce Commission (TWC) to provide subsidized child care services within its 11-county region.
+Workforce Solutions of the Coastal Bend WFSCB receives funding from the Texas Workforce Commission (TWC) to provide subsidized child care services to low-income families within its 11-county region and quality services to child care team members employed at child care centers with Workforce Provider Agreements.
 WFSCB's child care program consists of two areas, the Child Care Services (CCS) Program and the Early Childhood Development Quality Services Program (ECDQSP).

 The CCS Program makes it possible for parents to maintain jobs or attend school or participate in training activities which enable them to enhance their quality of life and the lives of their children.
-The CCS Program builds the workforce of the future by developing the skills of children ages 0 -12, helps to prevent circumstances leading to abuse, and promotes health and safety.
+The CCS Program allows customers who are employed in low wage paying jobs to receive child care services, be part of the local workforce base, and earn wages that contribute to the local economy.
+Utilizing child care providers who are licensed by Child Care Regulations(CCR) ensures parents that their children are well-supervised and cared for at child care facilities that are safe and in compliance with the State's Minimum Standard Guidelines. builds the workforce of the future by developing the skills of children ages 0 -12, helps to prevent circumstances leading to abuse, and promotes health and safety.

-The ECDQSP focuses on school readiness at its Texas Rising Star (TRS) certified child care centers, especially in these child care center's pre-kindergarten classrooms by emphasizing early literacy and early numeracy.
+The ECDQSP is overseen by WFSCB and focuses on school readiness and helping providers increase their child care center's capacity to serve infant and toddler aged children.
+Early literacy and early numeracy are emphasized in our at its Texas Rising Star (TRS) certified child care centers, especially in these child care center's pre-kindergarten classrooms by emphasizing early literacy and early numeracy.
 It also provides professional development training activities and events for child care workers to enhance their knowledge of early childhood education and enhances the way they interact with the children they serve on a daily basis.

-\Sets strategic goals for child care and early learning as key economic and workforce support.
+Sets strategic goals for child care and early learning as key economic and workforce support.